mbzuai-oryx/CVRR-Evaluation-Suite/README.md

-# Official source code for the CVRR-ES project page .
+# Official source code for the CVRR-ES project page.